-The Dean's Scholar award is designed to recognize an important contribution to a field of knowledge.
+The Dean's Scholar award is designed to recognize a recent and important contribution to a field of knowledge.
 Depending on the field, this contribution could be a series of articles, a book, an art installation, performance, etcetera.
 The main criteria are that the project has made a contribution to a field of knowledge or creative expression that is of great scholarly or artistic merit.
 Additionally, this work must have been completed while a member of the University of San Francisco College of Arts and Sciences faculty.

 Faculty members should submit the following materials in PDF form (if possible) to the Office of the Associate Dean for Academic Effectiveness:

 - A title page, including the applicant's name and departmental affiliation.

 - A one paragraph summary statement of the submitted work.